 Once you have met the licensing requirements, you can enroll in pre-licensing courses in the Granite State.
 You must fulfill 40 hours of required education, which will cost between $300 and $365.

-Make sure to double-check both class formats and schedules before enrolling in one of the fewer than 20 approved New Hampshire real estate schools because the majority of them only provide live online or classroom instruction.
+Make sure to double-check both class formats and schedules before enrolling in one of the fewer than 20 approved New Hampshire real estate schools because the majority of them only provide life online or classroom instruction.
 The following subjects will be covered in your pre-licensing real estate courses in New Hampshire:

 - Property ownership